-Alianza records best year to date
+Alianza records our best year yet.

-BroadSoft BroadCloud growth outpaces software CAPEX
+BroadSoft BroadCloud growth outpaces software CAPEX.

-GENBAND Kandy adoption
+GENBAND sees Kandy adoption.

-Metaswitch joined the cloud voice platform club
+Metaswitch joined the cloud voice platform club.

 We view 2016 as another strong year in the cloudifying service provider voice infrastructure.
 We expect more players to enter this space as more service providers adopt a cloud-centric model to unlock growth potential for fixed line voice.